 The standardization and matching of invoices under GST in India help improve tax enforcement and limit black money circulation.
 Under GST, all B2B invoices must be submitted to the GST general repository during the GST return filing process.

 As a result, it excludes the possibility of foul play in B2B invoices.
 In certain circumstances, however, companies will be required to make genuine modifications to an issued invoice.
 In such cases, the supplier can issue a debit or credit note in order to revise an invoice.

 Simply put, the distinction between a credit note and a debit note is that credit notes report money owed to a customer due to a downward revision of an invoice, while debit notes record money owed to you due to an upward revision in an invoice.

 Under Credit Note in GST, the concerned person must issue a credit note if the following conditions are met:

 It also represents a debit note sent from the seller to the buyer, reminding the buyer of the debit made to his or her account.
 In other cases, the vendor could give the debit note to the buyer if the seller undercharged the buyer or the additional goods supplied on the same invoice.

 Under Debit Note in GST, the concerned person must issue a debit note if the following conditions are met:

 After the goods are shipped and the invoice is released by the manufacturer, the value of the goods can change.
 That may be attributed to a refund of merchandise or poor condition of goods shipped.
 A debit note given by the purchaser to the seller reduces the valuation of the items.

 The seller’s books of account would show a credit balance in the purchaser’s.
 When a debit note is released, the seller’s credit balance decreases, lowering the seller’s balance.
 To cover his debt, the buyer must pay a lower price to the seller.
 A debit note limits a buyer’s obligation.
 As an answer or acknowledgment to the debit note, the seller releases a credit note.

 A debit note is needed where the value of the invoice changes due to additional goods being shipped or where the goods already delivered have been paid at an inappropriate value.
 The debit note, in this case, is given by the seller to the buyer.

 The customer would have a debit balance in the seller’s books of account.
 When a debit notice is given, the buyer’s account’s debit balance rises.
 It means that the buyer must pay more money to the seller in order to cover his debt.
-As a result, a credit note expands the buyer’s exposure.